JeremySeverson/board-game-summary/summaries/five-tribes.md

       * Green Merchants: Put in bag and take the resources from front of resource row for each merchant
       * Blue Builder: Put in bag, Gain gold
           * (number of surrounding/current blue tiles) x (number of builders + discarded slave/fakir cards)
-      * Red Assassins: Put in bag and kill one meeple
+      * Red Assassins: Put in bag, kill a meeple
           * (number of Assasins + discarded slave/fakir cards) tiles away
           * Or 1 Yellow or 1 White meeple in front of a player
           * If you assassinate the last meeple on a space you may claim it if not already claimed